17 Takeaways from the NYU REIT Symposium

 - President Trump’s infrastructure plan is well-intentioned, but held back by too much regulation, Zell said.
 “His intentions in infrastructure are nothing but the best, but we’ve created so many barriers to do everything.
 It is going to come down to changing the rules.”
 Citing economic impact studies as one obstacle, Zell used a hypothetical local example.
 “Let’s assume that the Verazzano bridge, like all other bridges, needs work.
 You’ve got to put piling into the river to support the bridge.
 The minute you do, 25 environmental groups want to know what’s going on.”

 - Last-mile industrial space was a hot topic for panelists across the board.
 “What we like most is the last mile,” said Gray.
 “It is hard not to be enthusiastic around logistics and particularly the last mile.
 It is clearly a real trend.”
-Gray cited national industrial vacancy of 5.0 percent, while multifamily vacancy nationwide is at 14.0 percent vacancy.
+Gray cited national industrial vacancy of 5.0 percent, while office vacancy nationwide is at 14.0 percent.

 - Besides e-commerce, the biggest disruptors in the industrial space are the “size matters” trend and the increased use of robotics in fulfillment, according to James B. Connor, CEO of Duke Realty.
 “We’ve seen a 170 percent increase in square footage of industrial facilities over the past 20 years,” he noted.
 Modern bulk industrial facilities are absolutely huge and state of the art.
 It’s go big or go home.”

-Note: Editors' Note: A quote about the Millennials' share of the workforce in 10 years' timeattributed to Anthony E. Malkin, CEO of Empire State Realty Trust, has been updated to reflect Malkin's comments.